numsearch/tnaeso/README.md

 ### Yo, I'm a coder from romania.
 I'm Currently Working On My Discord Selfbot & A Few Other Projects Of Mine.
+I know [python](https://cdn.discordapp.com/attachments/1160633092243980441/1183109171755896862/image.png) and a few other languages.